-• In the case of registered devices (not needed for public devices), KUA application MUST create the "wadh" value as below and use it while forming PID block.
+In the case of registered devices (not needed for public devices), KUA application MUST create the "wadh" value as below and use it while forming PID block.
 UIDAI eKYC server will validate the wadh value within PID block and if not valid, reject the API call with an error.

-wadh = SHA-256(ver+ra+rc+lr+de+pfr)
+wadh = SHA-256(ts+ver+ts+ra+rc+lr+de+pfr)